OpenSNP: History

-Greshake hopes that by making openSNP accessible and simple, it will not only attract the general public to get interested in their genetic makeup, but also to take it down innovative avenues, such as turning openSNP data into music.
+Greshake hoped that by making openSNP accessible and simple, it would not only attract the public to get interested in their genetic makeup, but also to take it down innovative avenues, such as turning openSNP data into music.

+On 31 March 2025, Grenshake announced the sunsetting and subsequent deletion of all user data from openSNP, citing a US and wider global "rise in far-right and other authoritarian governments".
+The website and all data was deleted on 30 April 2025.